sebastienrousseau/sebastienrousseau.github.io/_posts/2024-01-15-alien-studio-revolutionising-art-with-ai-photography.md

 ### The Humble Beginnings of Alien Studio: Blending Tech with Art

-The advent of MidJourney v6 presented an unassuming yet inspiring opportunity.
+The advent of [**MidJourney v6 ⧉**][09] presented an unassuming yet inspiring opportunity.
 Its efficiency in content creation sparked a modest idea in me: could I combine my growing understanding of technology with my love for art?
 This thought led me to ponder a future where these two worlds could gently merge, creating something uniquely meaningful.
 In this quiet contemplation, the concept of Alien Studio took its first, tentative steps towards reality.

 ![divider][divider].class=\"m-10 w-100\"